MikeGawi/ePiframe_plugin/docs/SETUP.md

 * Clone/download/extract the plugin to _<ePiframe_path>/plugins/<plugin_name_folder>_
 * Configure plugin with _<ePiframe_path>/plugins/<plugin_name_folder>.config.cfg_ file or in ePiframe WebUI under _Plugins/<plugin_name>_
 * Check configuration in WebUI or with ```./ePiframe.py --check-config``` command

+## Plugins execution order

+Some plugins, especially the ones that do visual changes to the photo, can overlap each other, e.g. a frame can be drawn on the information displayed on the photo.
+To avoid that it is possible to manually change the plugins execution order in the *plugins* folder *order.cfg* file, that will be populated after the first ePiframe run with new plugins.
+You can manually change the lines to adapt the order for the configuration or do that in *Plugins-Execution Order* menu in ePiframe WebUI.

 # License